-A disconnect exists between HR executives and candidates’ perceptions of candidate experience delivered
+A disconnect exists between HR executives and candidates’ perceptions

 It was immediately apparent from the data that HR leaders generally believe they deliver a better overall candidate experience than they actually do.
 When assigning a letter grade to candidate experience, candidates rated the experience healthcare organizations deliver a C minus.
 HR executives believed candidates would rate them a B. (This disconnect is not surprising when you consider that only 20% of organizations say they regularly request feedback from job candidates about their candidate experience.)
 HR leaders’ rating reveals that while they feel pretty positive about the experience they deliver, they still see improvement opportunities.

-To improve candidate experience, organizations need to focus first and foremost on improving communication
+Organizations need to focus first and foremost on improving communication

 When asked which of several items would have the greatest positive impact on candidate experience, candidates prioritized increased communication.